Bahram V: Coins

-The coins of Bahram V are chiefly remarkable for their crude and coarse workmanship and for the number of the mints from which they were issued.
-The mint-marks include Ctesiphon, Hamadan, Spahan, Arbela, Ledan, Nahavand, Asoristan, Khuzistan, Media, and Kirman.
-The headdress has the mural crown in front and behind, but interposes between these two detached fragments a crescent and a circle, emblems, no doubt, of the sun and moon gods.
-The reverse shows the usual fire-altar, with guards, or attendants, watching it.
-The king's head appears in the flame upon the altar.
+Bahram V issued coins in gold, silver, copper and lead.
+They are (as usual in Sasanian numismatics) identifiable by his special headdress, in this case a mural crown topped with a korymbos resting on a crescent, and a round hairball in the king's neck.
+The reverse shows the usual fire-altar, watched by two attendants at its sides.
+A special variant for Bahram V shows the head of the king in the flame upon the altar.

 The title of Bahram V on his coins was the typical Mazdēsn bay Warahrān šāhān šāh Ērān ud Anērān kēčihr az yazdān ("the Mazda-worshiping, divine Bahram, King of Kings of Iran(ians) and non-Iran(ians), whose image/brilliance is from the gods").
 On some of rare coins minted in Pars, he is also seen with the title of kirbakkar ("beneficent").

 Death and succession

 Bahram died in 438; his manner of death is shrouded in mystery.
 According to the Persian poet Ferdowsi (d.
-1020), Bahram passed away peacefully in his sleep; according to the poems Haft Peykar and Hasht-Behest, he disappeared in a cave whilst chasing an onager.
+1020), Bahram died in his sleep; according to the poems Haft Peykar and Hasht-Behest, he disappeared in a cave whilst chasing an onager.
 According to other versions by early historians, Bahram either sunk in a swamp, fell into a deep hole, or drowned.
 The modern historian Richard Payne calls his death "no less ambiguous than that of his father."
 Bahram V is remembered as one of the most famous kings in Iranian history, due to his cancellation of taxes and public debt at celebratory events, his encouragement of musicians, and his enjoyment of hunting.
 He was succeeded by his son Yazdegerd II.

 According to the genealogy of the aristocratic Mikalids, the family was descended from Bahram.
 The Buyid King of Kings Adud al-Dawla (r.
 949–983) and the Shirvanshahs (861–1538) likewise claimed ancestry from Bahram.
 The Bahmanis of Deccan India also claimed descent from Bahram.